Megwana/battleship01/README.md

 * The game registers when 0 turns are remaining, signalling "game over".
 * The game registers when 10 ships have been hit, signalling "game over".
 * When the play wins/ loses they will be prompted to either exit the game or play again.

-Originally, the game required the player to locate 3 ships.
-However, after test playing the game I came to the conclusion that only 3 ships is quite hard to locate out 25 spaces.
-Players in most games would likely rarely come across a ship, which could take away the enjoyment of the game.

-Therefore, I decided that it would bring more enjoyment if players were more likely to come across ships by increasing the number to 10.
-However, still keeping it challenging as they are required to hit **all 10** in order to win.

 ## Future Features
 * The implement the name feature at the end of the game to give the user a personalised congratulations or commiserations.